-- We may be subject to claims that our employees, consultants or independent contractors have wrongfully used or disclosed alleged trade secrets. - Our intellectual property may not be sufficient to protect our product candidates from competition, which may negatively affect our business.
-We may incur substantial costs as a result of litigation or other proceedings relating to patents and other intellectual property rights.
+- We may be subject to claims that our employees, consultants, or independent contractors have wrongfully used or disclosed alleged trade secrets. - Our intellectual property may not be sufficient to protect our product candidates from competition, which may negatively affect our business as well as limit our partnership or acquisition appeal.